admin-ch/CovidCertificate-Apidoc/README.md

 #### Transfer data

-Transfer data are used to use the InApp delivery targeting to transfer securely the covid certificate directly to the app.
+Transfer data can be used to securely deliver a certificate directly to a mobile app.
 Only one delivery method can be used in an API request: transfer data can't used together with address data.
+In case an error occurs when transfering the certificate, the system will still send a pdf and qrCode back but the response does also include an error object notifying the requester that the transfer failed.

 **NOTE: The PROD API will suport this feature on 28.06.2021.**